A Cornucopia of Cultures Combine To Offer Dizzying Arrays of Dishes at Buffets All Over Los Angeles

 4 M Grill

 Luscious Latin barbecue is served alongside an appetizing array of the best Brazilian buffet dishes at M Grill.
 Less expensive than LA's larger churrascarias, this restaurant offers a traditional rodizio-style dining experience that is affordable, elegant and unforgettably delicious.
 Traditional Brazilian cuisine, such as hearts of palm and black beans, await you.
 Diners indulge in endless amounts of premium meat grilled over an open charcoal pit as well as heavenly cheese bread, inventive salads, mashed and fried yucca and sweet, crispy grilled cinnamon pineapple.
-Get 10% off your entire meal by printing a coupon off the website, and look out for special promotions online.
 (213-389-2770)

 3 Libra Brazilian Steakhouse